MattMS/mattms.github.io/README.md

 ### Lubuntu

-I like a simple OS, and [Lubuntu](http://lubuntu.net/) is currently what I have settled on.
+I like a simple OS, and [Lubuntu](http://lubuntu.net/) definitely qualifies.

 [My Lubuntu configuration](https://github.com/MattMS/my-lubuntu-config)
 mostly just contains some keyboard shortcuts.
-I also reformatted a few of the comments to make it easier to read the config.
+I also reformatted a few of the comments to make it easier to understand the options.

 ### Vim